Home > New Zealand ecology > Fruit-eating birds

 North Island brown kiwi Apteryx mantelli

-North Island brown kiwi have been observed feeding on the fruit of three native tree species, miro which has a fruit diameter of 13mm, and hinau and nikau which are 9.2mm and 9.1mm in diameter.
+North Island brown kiwi have been observed feeding on the fruit of 3 trees, miro with a diameter of 13mm, and hinau and nikau which are 9.2mm and 9.1mm.
 Kiwi have a varied diet of small invertebrates, seeds, many varieties of worms, fruit, small crayfish, and amphibians.
 While brown kiwi have the largest gape (24mm) of any New Zealand extant terrestrial bird, it does not consume the largest tree fruit.
-Because it is flightless, it is restricted to fruit on the ground.
+Being flightless, it is restricted to fruit on the ground.
+See more

 NI brown kiwi